Grace your necks with these super fun jewel-shaped pieces!

 The crafted fun jewellery would make a super gift for someone special on Valentine’s Day, or even as a fun pressy!

-I wanted to align this project with a relatively new company Kailash Energy, they craft beautiful jewellery although in this case, with a spiritual background.
+I wanted to align this project with a relatively new company, Kailash Energy, they craft beautiful jewellery, although in this case, with a spiritual background.

 WHAT I DISCOVERED!